Oceans Update Fall 2019

 I’d like to think that the reduced debris recovery is explained by our consistent efforts on the North Island.
 We have removed 43.4 tonnes of plastic from the region since 2014.
 However, something else must have been at play, because there was also a very dramatic reduction in the number of beached logs we encountered.
 The outer beaches of San Josef Bay, in particular, usually look like a giant game of pickup sticks, but this year, we exited the trail onto a virtually empty sand beach.
 Winter wind and waves drive most of the debris onto these beaches and we speculate that wind patterns must have been as unusual over the winter as we found them to be in August!

 We are greatly indebted to the Canadian Wildlife Service this year, for providing the helicopter services necessary to removing the debris, which would otherwise impact the newly created Scott Islands marine National Wildlife Area, a vital nesting area for seabirds.
 Our thanks as well to the Regional District of Mount Waddington for waiving tipping fees for the non-recyclable portion of the debris; and to Dan Carter of Port Hardy for transporting the debris and looking after us while in town.
-And of course, our warmest thanks to all of you who contributed to the programme this year: without you, there’d have been no fuel for the boats and no hot food for the volunteers who worked so hard to bring it all in.
+Boating BC Association and BC Parks each provided grants of cash that helped with the hard costs of moving the people, boats and vehicles.
+And of course, our warmest thanks to all of you who contributed to the programme this year: without you, there’d have been no hot food for the volunteers who worked so hard to bring it all in.

 Is Aquaculture the Answer to Overfishing and World Hunger?

 Science tests two common claims about the aquaculture industry.